 State Taxation of Partnerships, LLCs, and S Corporations

-Most companies that have a significant presence in multiple states are C corporations, because a C corporation only has to file 1 tax return for each state.
-On the other hand, flow-through entities, such as partnerships, limited liability companies, and S corporations do not file a tax return, though they may file an information return, so each of the individual owners will have to file a tax return in each of the states that the entity conducts its business, which is a major drawback of using flow-through business entities to operate a multistate business.
+Most companies with a significant presence in multiple states are C corporations, because a C corporation must file only 1 tax return for each state.
+On the other hand, flow-through entities, such as partnerships, limited liability companies, and S corporations do not file a tax return, though they may file an information return, so each of the individual owners must file a tax return in each of the states that the entity conducts its business, which is a major drawback of using flow-through business entities to operate a multistate business.

 Generally, partnerships are treated the same as individuals, since the partners pay the tax rather than the partnership.
 However, each partner must file a state tax return in every state in which the partnership has a nexus.
 Partnership income is generally apportioned according to the same rules that corporate income is apportioned.
 Because of the compliance burden, some states allow large partnerships to file state tax returns on behalf of the partners.

 Because a limited liability company, under federal tax law, can choose to be taxed as a partnership or a corporation, most states tax the LLC the same as the federal government, either as a partnership or as a corporation.
-However, some states tax LLCs as a partnership without regard to the partnership's federal election.
+However, some states tax LLCs as a partnership regardless of the partnership's federal election.